Horseclans: Background

 In addition, Bookerman mentions two other Undying, one of whom he claims is dead.

 Although not among the Undying, two other major characters are extremely long-lived, Hari Krooguh being almost two hundred years old when last mentioned in the books, and Bili Morguhn, aka Bili the Axe, remaining active until his death from bear-inflicted injuries at the age of almost a century.
 In addition, both Hari and Bili possess extraordinarily strong mental powers of telekinesis and illusion (as does Aldora).

 The Horseclans looked down on "dirtmen", or farmers, and by extension all non-nomads, although they later resettled on the East coast.
 Many "Dirtman" communities were descended from odd, out-of-the-mainstream groups of Americans, and often had religious beliefs that were unpleasant at best.

 The main civilization in North America during most of the books is that of the "Ehleens"—a conglomeration of Greek-speaking Mediterranean peoples who had invaded the eastern half of North America and set up kingdoms.
 The main Ehleen kingdom, Kenooryos Ehlas (New Greece), was dominated by a thoroughly corrupt, debased version of the Greek Orthodox Church, and the conduct of whose rulers was, in some ways, also reminiscent of Hellenistic kings.

-Other peoples the Horseclans dealt with were "Ganiks", "Mehrikans", and "Ahrmenee".
-The "Ganiks" were degraded descendants of hippie communes, whose religion of "Orghanikonservashun" (organic-conservation) forbade them to eat animal meat (but not human meat; Ganiks were enthusiastic cannibals), bathe, or hot-work metal (due to the pollution caused by burning coal).
+Other peoples the Horseclans dealt with were "Mehrikans", "Ahrmenee", "Mehikos", "Ganiks", and "Witchmen".
 "Mehrikans" were descendants of present-day Americans.
 "Ahrmenee" were descendants of present-day Armenians living in the Appalachian Mountains.
+"Mehikos" were descendants of present-day Mexico.

+The "Ganiks" were degraded descendants of hippie communes, whose religion of "Orghanikonservashun" (organic-conservation) forbade them to eat animal meat (but not human meat; Ganiks were enthusiastic cannibals), bathe, or hot-work metal (due to the pollution caused by burning coal).
+They also have a slave caste who worship "Pozahjizm"(pacfism); any violent act on their behalf, even in self-defense, is punished by on-the-spot execution.

+The "Witchmen" were a cult of scientists operating out of a research center in central Florida, and the only faction who have retained pre-apocalyptic technology, most importantly(and notoriously) a mechanical mind-transfer technology that permit their leadership functional immortality through transferring their minds into young bodies.
+However, they are maintained as the most dangerous faction of Adams' world; weak, corrupt and tactically unskilled due to their addiction to the comforts of pre-war civilization, and only retaining power through the centuries via their monopoly on pre-war weapons, which the Undying steadfastly suppress in their own territories.

-In a similar fashion to the world of Robert E Howard's Conan and of Jack London novels, civilization is seen as having a softening and corrupting influence in comparison to the hardy Ahrmenee and the Horseclans, although not to the extent that they outweigh the peace and prosperity that Milo and others work towards.
+In a similar fashion to the world of Robert E. Howard's Conan and of Jack London novels, civilization is seen as having a softening and corrupting influence in comparison to the hardy Ahrmenee and the Horseclans, although not to the extent that they outweigh the peace and prosperity that Milo and others work towards.